-Once you’re here, make sure to explore the Rijksmuseum (and see the Rembrandt and Vermeer paintings) and wander around the whole of the Museum District that also includes the Van Gogh Museum.
+Once you’re here, make sure to explore the Rijksmuseum (and see the Rembrandt and Vermeer paintings) and wander around the whole of the Museum District which also includes the incredible Van Gogh Museum.

 Afterwards, hire yourself a boat for a few hours and take to the canals, it’s a great way to relax on the waterways (especially on a sunny day).